Home Fire Sprinkler System Cost [2025 Data]

 Photo: photo_chaz / iStock / Getty Images Plus / Getty Images

-Installing a home fire sprinkler system is not a good DIY because it involves intricate wiring and piping.
+Installing a home fire sprinkler system is not a good DIY project because it involves intricate wiring and piping.
 You also need contracting, plumbing, and electrical experience for this job.
 If you don’t have that experience and try to DIY this project, it could lead to flooding and water damage.
 A local fire sprinkler company will help ensure your indoor fire system works when needed.

-Ways to Reduce Fire Sprinkler System Costs
+Ways to Reduce Residential Fire Sprinkler System Costs

 While there may not be a way to reduce the up-front cost of a fire sprinkler system other than getting quotes from multiple companies, other financial incentives may help offset the cost.
 When pricing out the project, contact your insurance company to see if they can reduce the premiums for a home with a fire sprinkler system.
 You can also contact your local government to see if they offer incentives or funding for fire sprinkler system installation.